SpirosKaridis/SpirosKaridis.github.io/README.md

 bandit5: -//-, we don't proceed into the inhere directory in order to use the find command.
 We use the parameters given by the instructions (find ~/inhere -size 1033c -type f) and then once in the correct directory ls -a to reveal the hidden file.

 bandit6: -//-, this one is a bit trickier as need to search the whole server.
 For that we use find / -type f -user bandit7 -group bandit6 -size 33c with a bit of added code such as 2>/dev/null to not be given the error messages of "Permission denied".

+bandit7: -//-, the file data.txt is filled with many randome words and codes.
+Using grep -rw 'data.txt' -e 'millionth' we search from the source "data.txt" the pattern "millionth" and we get the corresponding line which includes the code